kyehye/ETIAssignment1/README.md

 ```
 For each respective terminal...

-Then, run main.go in each of "Microservice" folder
+Then, run main.go in each of the respective "Microservice" folder
 ```
 go run main.go
 ```